datnguyenzzz/nogodb/lib/go-sstable/README.md

 offset: int64
 size:   int64
 ```

+A `metaindex` block contains one entry for every meta block, where the key is the name of the meta block
+and the value is a BlockHandle pointing to that meta block.

 Each block consists of some data and a 5 byte trailer: a 1 byte block type and a
 4 byte checksum.
 The checksum is computed over the compressed data and the first